Introduction to Certification Maintenance (CM)

 - AAOMP Continuing Competency Assurance Program

 3. Evidence of cognitive expertise (certification maintenance examination).
-The CM examination is mandatory, will be given annually at the AAOMP meeting, as well as remotely via computer testing hardware, and must be taken no later than ten years after initial (or most recent) certification.
-The examination may be taken as soon as seven years after the most recent certification, giving the Diplomate the opportunity to take the CM examination up to four times.
-The exact nature of the CM examination will retain the ability to evolve.
-However, the exam will contain questions related to:
+The mandatory CM examination is administered annually at Pearson VUE testing centers.
+The exam must be taken no later than ten years after initial (or most recent) certification.
+The examination may be taken as soon as seven years after the most recent certification, giving the diplomate the opportunity to take the CM examination up to four times.
+The exact nature of the CM examination is expected to evolve over time, yet will include questions related to:

 The CM examination will be a closed-book assessment based on knowledge that a competent oral pathologist would be expected to possess without access to reference material.
 It will consist of 50 multiple choice questions with illustration when appropriate.

 The certification maintenance program is a continuous process and consists of a microscopic slide component, which is a yearly requirement, 40 hours of pathology-related continuing education, which is a two-year continuing requirement, as well as a successful challenge of the CM exam within a 10-year cycle.
-A Diplomate will be allowed to sit for the certification maintenance examination in years 7 - 10 of his/her 10-year CM examination cycle.
+A diplomate will be allowed to sit for the certification maintenance examination in years 7 - 10 of his/her 10-year CM examination cycle.
 Regardless of the date at which the CM process is completed, the anniversary dates for CM examination cycle will be derived from the initial certification date.
-For example, a Diplomate who is initially certified in 2004 and completes all CM requirements in 2011-2014 will start their 10-year CM examination cycle again in 2014.
+For example, a diplomate who is initially certified in 2004 and completes all CM requirements in 2011 (their 7th year in the cycle) will start their 10-year CM examination cycle again in 2015.

 Certification Maintenance is a continuous and ongoing process.
 Diplomates who do not remain current with CM requirements will lose their Board certification based on the following criteria:

-Failure to successfully pass the certication maintenance examination within years 7 - 10 of the 10-year CM examination cycle.
+Failure to successfully pass the certification maintenance examination within years 7 - 10 of the 10-year CM examination cycle.
 There is no grace period.

-Application and Fee: The fee for the certification maintenance examination is $500.
+Application and Fee: The fee for the remote certification maintenance examination is $800.
 The application form can be completed here.

-Applicants must have fulfilled and properly documented all CE/slide course requirements at the time of applying for certification maintenance.
+Applicants must have fulfilled and properly documented all CE/slide course requirements at the time of applying for the certification maintenance examination.
 No exceptions.
-A $250 fee for insufficient application documentation will be assessed for all applications that require updating and additional review by the credentials committee.
+A $250 fee for insufficient application documentation will be assessed for all applications that require updating and additional review by the Credentials Committee.

 Application Deadline: The exam is given annually.
-The application and examination fee must be received by February 1 of the year a Diplomate wishes to take the certification maintenance exam.
-CM applications received after February 1 will incur an additional $100 late fee.
+The application and examination fee must be received by March 1st of the year a diplomate wishes to take the certification maintenance exam.
+Under exceptional circumstances, applications received by March 15th may be accepted although an additional late fee of $250 will be assessed.

 Frequently Asked Questions for Certification Maintenance (CM)